Epic-Chainsaw-Massacre/.github/profile/README.md

 For my individual project I wanted to make a game.
 In general I always enjoy coding games, for me it keeps school pretty fun.
 I made a prototype-ish application in WinForms called [ReverseHangmanDesktop](https://github.com/CrossyChainsaw/ReverseHangmanDesktop).
 The game was original so I really wanted to take it more seriously.
 That's why I decided to choose it for my individual project

 ## User Stories
 I started making requirements for my application using my own wishes.
-Everything i'd like to see in the game became a requirement.
+Everything I'd like to see in the game became a requirement.
 I rewrote the requirements as user stories.
 You can find all my user stories back in my [Organizations' project](https://github.com/orgs/Epic-Chainsaw-Massacre/projects/2).
-Here i can assign an user story to 'Todo', 'In Progress' and 'Done'.
+Here I can assign an user story to 'Todo', 'In Progress' and 'Done'.
 Also you see labels.
 I added labels to each user story to show which application it belongs to.
-Now why did i use labels you'd ask?
+Now why did I use labels you'd ask?
 It's because of a missing important functionality in GitHub.
-It is not possible to link a user story to 2 different repositories, strange i know.
+It is not possible to link a user story to 2 different repositories, strange I know.
 I tried to work my way arround this problem by putting all user stories in a single repository.
 All user stories are located in [Reverse-Hangman-Online-Frontend](https://github.com/Epic-Chainsaw-Massacre/reverse-hangman-online-frontend), in the issues section.
-This is the reason why i use labels to indicate what application an user story belongs to.
+This is the reason why I use labels to indicate what application an user story belongs to.

 <!-- this is a comment -->